After a Car Accident Concussion, This Attorney Worried He’d Never Practice Law Again. Here’s How He Recovered.

 Then, the chiropractor Anthony saw for his neck pain recommended a nearby concussion treatment clinic: Cognitive FX.
 A week of intense treatment put him on the road to recovery.
 Today, he’s working 40+ hour weeks, learning guitar, and enjoying leisure time with his family.

 In this article, we share Anthony’s story, what therapies he tried before Cognitive FX, and why treatment at our clinic finally made the difference for him.
 (Anthony Loubet, deputy county attorney and father of six, is photographed on the right.)

 If you’re suffering lingering symptoms of a concussion after an accident, you’re not alone.
 Not all patients recover with rest and time.
-If you’d like to learn whether we can treat your symptoms, sign up for a free consultation.
+If you’d like to learn whether we can treat your symptoms, schedule a consultation.

 Concussion From a Car Accident